particle-iot/docs/src/content/en/core/connect.md

 ##Using Windows

+To connect and interact with a Particle Device over USB from a Windows machine, the easiet route is to use the Particle command line interface.
-We're going to install the Particle CLI on your computer.
-If you already have node.js installed, you can skip to [this step](#installing-the-particle-cli).
+The following describes how to install the Particle CLI on your computer.
+If you already have Node.js installed, you can skip to [this step](#installing-the-particle-cli).

 ####Installing Node.js
 The Particle CLI runs with Node.js.
 Grab the latest version from [the Node.js website](http://nodejs.org/download)